ESCOMP/SimpleLand/README.md

 Simple Land Model for CESM

-For instructions on how to run SLIM on it's own or coupled to CESM on Cheyenne, see the Wiki.
+For instructions on how to run SLIM on it's own or coupled to CESM on Cheyenne, see the Wiki, and the README file at the top of the
+SLIM checkout.

 To cite, please use: